holyhenry/uw-me-564-565/README.md

-# Mechanical Engineering Analysis uw-me-564-565
+# Mechanical Engineering Analysis

+## UW ME564 & ME565

 This is a repo for Fall 2022 ME564 & Winter 2023 ME565 course